AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

 <% end
 ```

 and how we wanted to be extracting the business logic e.g. the current upgrade path of "Basic" to "Premium" to "PremiumPlus".
 Michael was pushing me to stop talking about it and just get it done, as we all know I have a tendency to run off at the mouth.
-I did the super simple step of creating an additional premium upgrade partial and tweaked the logic thinking we'd still get a failure:
+I did the super simple step of creating an additional premium upgrade partial and tweaked the logic, thinking we'd still get a failure:

 ```html
 <% if current_user.membership_type == 'Premium' %>